GENE HAAS FOUNDATION MISSION STATEMENT

 Through these initiatives, tens of thousands of students have received scholarships, participated in FIRST and SAE competitions, and gained hands-on experience in manufacturing.

-Today, the Gene Haas Foundation donates millions annually to educational programs and community organizations.
+Today, the Gene Haas Foundation donates millions annually to educational programs.
 All grants are awarded exclusively to tax-exempt entities through an online application process.
-In 2024 alone, the Foundation distributed over $32 million in grants, bringing its total contributions since 1999 to more than $225 million.
+In 2025 alone, the Foundation distributed over $40 million in grants, bringing its total contributions since 1999 to more than $265 million.